craftercms/docs/source/by-role/developer/common/content-modeling/form-sources/form-source-webdav-file-repo.rst

     * - Repository Path
       - Path where to browse the WebDAV repository.
     * - Profile Id
-      - WebDAV profile id to be used setup in webdav.xml
+      - WebDAV profile id configured in webdav.xml